Anatomy of Higher-Order Non-Hermitian Skin and Boundary Modes: GSBZ and NHSE beyond 1D

-Apart from the eigenvalues, we can also construct the exact eigenvectors of $\mathcal O (N^n)$ skin modes on hypercubic lattices of any finite size.
-On the NH Lieb lattice, the zero-energy corner skin mode lives on the $A$ motif only, and by setting $\bar{l}_0 = \varnothing$ in \Cref{eq:psi_rl}, it is given by
+We proceed to build NH skin modes on the Lieb lattice.
+First, the zero-energy corner mode lives only on the $A$ motif in \Cref{fig:lieb}(a), and by setting correspondingly $\bar{l}_0 = \varnothing$ in \Cref{eq:psi_rl}, is given by